Abdlrhman00/Simple-Python-Apps/README.md

 # Simple Python Apps Collection

 Welcome to the Simple Python Apps Collection!
-This repository contains a variety of simple Python applications developed by [Your Name].
+This repository contains a variety of simple Python applications developed by AbdulRahman.
 These apps are designed to help you learn and practice Python programming concepts in a practical way.

 ## Apps Included: